 - Step 2: Write an essay in which you imagine that you are an elite Roman like Pliny the Younger or Tacitus and describe (to another Roman or Greek) your knowledge and perceptions of followers of Jesus, paying special attention to issues of ethnicity, Judean (Jewish) culture, and foreign “superstition.”
 Be attentive to what things these Jesus adherents do, but also to what they do not do (i.e. how they diverge from an elite Roman’s expectations).
 Be sure to indicate why you (as a Roman) hold these views regarding Jesus adherents.

 Assignment 3: Analysis of scholarly argument – Johnson Hodge on Paul and ethnicity

 Step 1: To familiarize yourself with the analysis of scholarly argument, read at least five book reviews that interest you in the Journal of Biblical Literature or Classical Review via the York library system.

 Step 2: With a focus on scholarly arguments, read the chapters 2, 4, 7, 8, and the conclusion of Caroline Johnson Hodge, If Sons, Then Heirs: A Study of Kinship and Ethnicity in the Letters of Paul (via Oxford link or Scholar’s Portal link).

 Step 3: Write an essay that explains and critically analyzes Hodge’s arguments in these chapters.
-This will also include: (1) explaining the author’s methods (or approach) and use of evidence to support her points; (2) offering a critical assessment of the strengths and weaknesses of her arguments, particularly noting any theoretical assumptions or value judgments that influence the author’s reconstruction of history.
+This will also include: (1) explaining the author’s methods (or approach) and use of evidence to support her points; and, (2) offering a critical assessment of the strengths and weaknesses of her arguments, particularly noting any theoretical assumptions or value judgments that influence the author’s reconstruction of history.
 Be sure to provide concrete examples (citing page numbers in parentheses) of the problems or strengths you discuss.